enzo-dante/SQL/sql-commands.md

 ```

-> LIKE for better search filtering for approximation
+> LIKE with WHERE and WILDCARDS for better search filtering for approximation

 *wildcards are used in LIKE to indicate anything before or after the approximator string a la: %da%